At IdealShape, we’re grateful for recipes that let us satisfy that sweet tooth without the guilt!

 Place apples in a small baking dish and add water to the bottom of the dish.
 Bake for about 30-40 minutes, depending on the size of the apples.
 You want them to be tender but not mushy.
 If a knife easily slides through, then they are done.
 Remove from oven and serve warm.

 Got a healthy holiday dessert recipe?
-Share it in the comments!
-Want your friends to make these yummy desserts and invite you over?
-Share this on Facebook 😉
+Share it with us on Facebook 😉